farah96xxx/FID3algorithm/README.md

 ## Update of Coimbra.zip
 - The code glucose.ipynb ->'low': [10.5, 60, 130.5],\n", suppose to be 'low': [-10.5, 60, 130.5],\n",.
 But this **doesnt affect** any membership value because actually no data ever hit lower than the peak of most left membership function: minimum value -> 60.
 The boundary just acts a control.
 As **no** membership value affected, so it **does not affect** the transformation of data at all.
 Hence, this does **not affect** anything.

 - Actual coimbrafold5.data.
-Please replace this update .txt in your folder:[coimbrafold5.txt](https://github.com/farah96xxx/FID3algorithm/files/6443992/coimbrafold5.txt).
+Please replace this update .txt in your folder:[coimbrafold5.txt](https://github.com/farah96xxx/FID3algorithm/files/6443992/coimbrafold5.txt) or directly copied the contanate files data in your coimbrafold5.data.
 Then replace in the code with .txt

 ## Code and data information